codeforpdx/PASS/README.md

    ```
 4. PASS should launch at `http://localhost:5173`.
 You can now visit that url, and sign into a pod hosted at the OIDC provider of your choice.

+- ### Setting up a Development Pod Server

+   PASS is able to connect to any solid-spec compliant pod server.
+However, for testing, it's recommended that you run a server locally.
+PASS provides tools to make this easy to do.

+1. Clone and install dependencies. `npm i`

+2. In the project's root directory, copy the `env.template` file into a `.env` file.
+In bash you can use this command:
+    ```bash
+    cp env.template .env
+    ```

+3. Run `npm run pod` to launch the pod server.
+The server will begin listening on `http://localhost:3000`, and will create a folder in the PASS project folder called `local_temp_server_files`.
+You can find all server and pod files there.

+4. Open a browser and navigate to `http://localhost:3000`.
+You should encounter a screen asking you to set up the server and create an account.
+Create your first account, and your server will be ready for development.

+5. Launch PASS with `npm run dev`.
+Click the `Login` button on the home page.
+If everything has been set up right, you should be redirected to your local pod server to finish login.

+Note: The `npm run pod` command will launch a server that stores documents on your local file system.
+If you don't want to store documents, and want all server data to be deleted on shutdown, you can run `npm run pod:temp`

 Further information can be found in [CONTRIBUTING.md](./docs/CONTRIBUTING.md) & [docs/README.md](./docs/README.md)

 **[⬆️ Back to Top](#pass---personal-access-system-for-services)**